osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/re-submit-with-bash.md

 This guide will walk through the basics of submitting and rerunning jobs with multiple variables by leveraging bash scripting.
 To fully utilize this guide, users should be familiar with using [`queue <var> from <list>` in submitting multiple jobs](../submit-multiple-jobs/#2-submit-multiple-jobs-with-one-or-more-distinct-variables-per-job).

+## Before you start: Consider your own workflow

+Every user's workflow is different and has varying needs.
+You will need to evaluate your own workflow and come up with a strategy for writing scripts for submitting and resubmitting jobs.
+Here are some questions to consider when strategizing how to automate your workflow:

+1. What is common between the list of jobs that I need to submit?
+2. How do correctly loop through the list of input files and/or arguments in my submit file?
+3. How can I uniquely name my outputs so that they don't overwrite each other?
+4. If my some of my jobs fail, what in their output files (including error, out, and log files) distinguishes them from successful jobs?
+How can I utilize this difference in rerunning my jobs?

+!!! tip
+    In this guide, we will walk through one detailed example on how to leverage bash scripting and the `queue` statement to submit multiple jobs.
+However, your needs may differ from what's presented.
+We encourage you to consider how to integrate or modify these methods into your own workflow as you read this guide.

 ## Submit multiple jobs matching a filename or file extension

 Consider a pipeline in which a researcher needs to analyze hundreds of .mp4 video files saved in multiple directories under different names.
 Below is a snippet of a tree diagram of what their file directory structure might look like.
 Their data is stored in subdirectories in `videos/`, and they have created separate directories for their standard error (`err/`), standard output (`out/`), and final analysis (`analysis/`).